-Action: Support legislation that reduces fees and penalties only if there is a corresponding reduction in the county obligation to fund court support operations or increased revenue from the State.
-This should apply both to long-term reductions in fees and penalties, and any short-term strategies such as amnesty programs.
+- Support legislation that reduces fees and penalties only if there is a corresponding reduction in the county obligation to fund court support operations or increased revenue from the State.
+This should apply both to long-term reductions in fees and penalties, and any short-term strategies such as amnesty programs; and - Seek adequate and sustainable funding for not only the provision of base court security services, but also that resulting from new courthouses coming online.